(Following the steps of Elizabeth Gilbert from ‘Eat, Pray, Love’ in Bali)

 We were lucky as we arrived early at the house of Ketut Lyer and were third in line.
 He takes all the time his ‘patients’ need and solves all the questions asked.
 The two girls before me asked him his age, questions and more questions about his age, in my opinion a waste of time as Elizabeth Gilbert couldn’t guess it either.
 Then, it was my turn.

 At first, he did his usual check up, ears (very pretty), eyes (good), knees (pretty), leaver (working properly), kidneys (very pretty).
 Then, the three questions every Balinese asks: Where do you come from?
 Where are you going?
 And, are you married?
-He was very happy I was married, but he said if I were not, he would have given me a draw to fix the ‘problem’.
+He was very happy I was married, but he said if I were not, he would have given me a drawing to fix the ‘problem’.
 And then, he was all ears, what did I want to ask him?
 I went directly to the point.
 I said that I wanted a pray for my dad.
 His lovely smile turned into a face of concern.

 -Why?
 What happened?
 You, dad, fight?